Itai-Nelken/itai-lang/new_spec.md

 ## Global/function definition order

-* Functions can be used before they are defined.
+Functions and global variables can be used before they are defined although this should be avoided unless necessary because it makes code unreadable.
-* Globals must be defined before they are used.

 ## Type conversions/casts